jasonwebb/2d-space-colonization-experiments/README.md

 ## TODO
 - [X] Create most basic implementation
 - [X] Add configurable support for open vs. closed venation patterns
-  * Closed patterns emerge when more than one vein is allowed to grow towards the same auxin source, as though they are "sharing" the auxin.
+  * Closed patterns emerge when more than one vein is allowed to grow towards the same attractor, as though they are "sharing" the auxin.
-  * Must also modify the criteria for auxin source removal to wait for all veins to reach, or exit the proximity threshold.
+  * Must also modify the criteria for attractor removal to wait for all veins to reach, or exit the proximity threshold.
 - [X] Implement static boundary shape (leaf shape) from SVG design
 - [ ] Implement dynamic boundary shape to simulate leaf growth
   - [X] Uniform growth via scaling
   - [ ] Non-uniform growth via shape interpolation (?)
 - [X] Ensure that multiple vein networks can grow independently
 - [X] Add support for obstacles that growth must avoid
-- [ ] Implement different auxin placement schemes
+- [ ] Implement different attractor placement schemes
   - [X] Random at start of simulation
   - [ ] Place using patterned noise, like Perlin
   - [X] Place using perfect grid pattern
-  - [ ] Inserted in random locations during simulation (perhaps tied to auxin removal?)
+  - [ ] Inserted in random locations during simulation (perhaps tied to attractor removal?)
   - [X] Added along margin of shape only
     - [X] Using adaptive subdivision
     - [X] Using constant spacing
-- [X] Implement spatial index to enable fast knn searching of nearby auxin sources and vein segments
+- [X] Implement spatial index to enable fast knn searching of nearby attractors and nodes
 - [X] Implement varying vein widths (auxin flux canalization)
-  * Start by setting the terminal vein segments to a minimum thickness, then increasing it gradually as it propagates back through parents
+  * Start by setting the terminal nodes to a minimum thickness, then increasing it gradually as it propagates back through parents
   * Also add jump in thickness between "levels" of veins, i.e. when branches merge (parent has multiple children)
 - [X] Implement SVG export